-This section defines the methods, requirements, and qualification for coordinating a new repeater.
-Repeater coordination requests are one of two different methods: Fixed Frequency Request and Assigned Band Pool Request.
-The Fixed Frequency Request allows a potential repeater owner to request a specific frequency for the proposed repeater.
-An Assigned Band Pool Request allows a potential repeater owner to request any valid pair on a specific band (2m, 440, etc).
+This section defines the methods, requirements, and qualification for coordinating a new repeater or auxiliary frequency.
+Coordination requests are one of two different methods: Fixed Frequency Request and Assigned Band Pool Request.
+The Fixed Frequency Request allows a licensed amateur to request a specific frequency or pair for the proposed repeater.
+An Assigned Band Pool Request allows a licensed amateur to request any valid frequency or pair, to be selected according the MRC Frequency Coordination Process, on a specific band (2m, 440, etc).
 All coordination requests will be subjected to the MRC Frequency Coordination Process detailed in this section.

-4.2 ALL REQUESTS
+4.2 ALL REQUESTS (2016-04)

-For each repeater an MRC approved application must be filled out completely with accurate information by the repeater's expected trustee or owner and filed with the MRC in writing.
-The application shall specify the following site information: site location by MRC region, complete address, Latitude/Longitude and the method used to locate lat/lon (gps, map, etc), elevation, Antenna Height above Ground, Antenna Height above Average Terrain.
+For each repeater an MRC approved application must be filled out completely with accurate information and filed with the MRC in the manner specified by the board.
+The application shall specify the following site information: site location or majority coverage area geographic region (see section 11.1 of this policy), complete address, Latitude/Longitude and the method used to locate lat/lon (gps, map, etc), elevation, Antenna Height above Ground, Antenna Height above Average Terrain.
 The application shall also contain: Transmitter power output in watts, Antenna system losses in db, Antenna gain in db, and effective radiated power in watts.
 Any access control mechanism (CTCSS, DPL, etc) shall be noted.
 System mode (AM/FM/Digital with specific mode) shall be noted.
 The antenna radiation pattern (omni, beam, etc) with pattern data shall be provided.
-Trustee and owner information, including contact information and any/all callsigns, shall be provided.
+Holder of coordination information, including contact information and any/all callsigns, shall be provided.
+If the applicant is different from the holder of coordination the holder of coordinator.
 Any reasonable additional information, as requested by the Frequency Coordinator shall be provided.
 The information supplied in the application shall be accurate and truthful.
-Failure to represent a repeater's application truthfully and completely will result in denial of coordination if found to be falsified.
+Failure to represent a repeater's application truthfully and completely will result in denial of coordination or decoordination if found to be falsified.